paperbenni/paperbenni.github.io/content/posts/ins_for_omarchy.md

 ## Improvement 3.
 Combine themes

 What if two different themes theme different applications?
-I could install both and constantly switch between them, but that's kid of a hack.
+I could install both and constantly switch between them, but that's kind of a hack.

 ## Improvement 4.
 Easier theme development

-The `ins` cli Tool Comes with helpers to develop and test themes.
+The `ins` CLI tool comes with helpers to develop and test themes.
 These don't really do anything special, but they are super convenient and make the boring parts of theme development a lot faster.